Charles de Valois, Duke of Angoulême: Biography

 Charles de Valois was born at the Château de Fayet in Dauphiné in 1573, the illegitimate son of Charles IX and Marie Touchet.
 His father, died the following year, commended him to the care and favour of Henry III, who faithfully fulfilled the charge.
 His mother then married François de Balzac, marquis d'Entragues.

 Charles de Valois was carefully educated and was inducted into the Knights of Malta.
 In 1588, he attained one of the highest dignities of the order, being made Grand Prior of France.
 Shortly after he came into possession of large estates left by his paternal grandmother Catherine de' Medici, from one of which he took his title of count of Auvergne.

-Following Henry III's was assassination, Charles was commended to the good-will of his successor Henry IV.
-Under Henry IV of France he was made colonel of horse, and in that capacity commanded a squadron at the Battle of Ivry.
+Following Henry III's assassination, Charles was commended to the good-will of his successor Henry IV.
+Under Henry IV he was made colonel of horse, and in that capacity commanded a squadron at the Battle of Ivry.

 In 1601, Charles engaged in the conspiracy formed by the Dukes of Savoy, Biron and Monsieur de Turenne.
 The conspiracy was discovered; Biron and Bouillon were arrested and Biron was executed.
 Charles was released after a few months' imprisonment, chiefly through the influence of his half-sister, his aunt, the duchess of Angoulême and his father-in-law.

 Charles then entered into fresh intrigues with the court of Philip III of Spain, acting in concert with Henriette de Balzac d'Entragues, his half-sister, and her father d'Entragues.
 In 1604 he and d'Entragues were arrested and condemned to death; at the same time Henriette was condemned to perpetual imprisonment in a convent.
 She easily obtained pardon, and the sentence of death against the other two was commuted into perpetual imprisonment.
 Charles remained in the Bastille for eleven years, from 1605 to 1616.
 A decree of the parlement (1606), obtained by Marguerite de Valois, deprived him of nearly all his possessions, including Auvergne, though he still retained the title.
 In 1616 he was released, was restored to his rank of colonel-general of horse, and dispatched against one of the disaffected nobles, the duke of Longueville, who had taken Péronne.
 Next year he commanded the forces collected in the Île-de-France, and obtained some successes.

 In 1619 he received by bequest, ratified in 1620 by royal grant, the duchy of Angoulême.
 Soon after he was engaged on an important embassy to the Holy Roman Empire, the result of which was the treaty of Ulm, signed July 1620.
 In 1627 he commanded the large forces assembled at the siege of La Rochelle; and some years after in 1635, during the Thirty Years' War, he was general of the French army in Lorraine.
 In 1636 he was made lieutenant-general of the army.
 He appears to have retired from public life shortly after the death of Richelieu in 1643.

 The duke was the author of the following works: